docsforadobe/after-effects-scripting-guide/docs/items/avitem.md

 It does not preserve the interpretation parameters, instead using the user preferences.
 If the file has an unlabeled alpha channel, and the user preference says to ask the user what to do, the method estimates the alpha interpretation, rather than asking the user.

-This differs from setting a FootageItem’s `mainSource`, but both actions are performed as in the user interface.
+This differs from setting a FootageItem's `mainSource`, but both actions are performed as in the user interface.

 **Parameters**